StockSharp/doc/en/topics/api/connectors/stock_market/sterling.md

 # Sterling

-**Rithmic** — trading platform for trading on the international exchanges.
+**Sterling** — trading platform for trading on the international exchanges.

 Before you start writing trading robots for the current trading platform, it is recommended to read the links in the [Connectors](../../connectors.md).